codingforpleasure/customized-workspace/Ubuntu/useful-resources/blender.md

 [Link](https://youtu.be/idcFMhoSdIc)

-## How to import an object from a different blender project?
+## How to append an object from a different blender project into current blender project?

 [Link](https://youtu.be/ldHOfvE52QA)